-LRNSNC-601 Differential Learning Diagnosis
+LRNSNC-601 Differential Learning Diagnosis 18 hours activity; 18 hours total

 Through diagnostic assessment, observation, and assignments, students are made aware of their learning strengths and weaknesses and their preferred learning style.
 Students are given assistance in arranging their instructional program so that opportunities for success are optimized.
 Before enrollment, students must meet with Learning Specialist.
 P/NP Grading only.